wolfv/xtensor-kmeans/README.md

 > *About this repo*
+>
 > This repo is a port of the kmeans-algorithm contained in the bob framework
 > by idiap.
 The dependency of blitz++ is removed, and xtensor is used in place.
-> In this document, the key differences and changes of the port are documented.
+> In this document, the key differences and changes of the port are documented. <br>
-> Check out xtensor here: https://github.com/QuantStack/xtensor
+> Check out xtensor here: https://github.com/QuantStack/xtensor <br>
 > Original k-means source can be found here: https://gitlab.idiap.ch/bob/bob.learn.em

 # Porting blitz++ to xtensor